Stat Mechanics

 An Example

 To show how this all magically works, let's go through the stat formula for my Diamond version Butterfree, whose IVs I have calculated and whose EVs I have monitored, for a demonstration of how this all works.
-My Butterfree is level 53 at the moment of writing and has a Modest nature, and has been EV trained to have 4 Effort Points in HP, 254 in Special Attack and 252 in Speed but nothing in everything else.
+My Butterfree is level 53 at the moment of writing, has a Modest nature, and has been EV trained to have 4 Effort Points in HP, 254 in Special Attack and 252 in Speed but nothing in everything else.
 Butterfree's (rather shoddy) base stats and this particular one's (strangely good, considering it was only the fourth egg I hatched) IVs are as follows:

 StatBaseIV